danielpetisme/michelin-kafkaday-2024/lab1.md

 We'll find 2 categories of connectors:
 * Source Connector: Reading data from a system and writing into Kafka
-* Sink Connector: Reading from Kafka adn writing into a system
+* Sink Connector: Reading from Kafka and writing into a system

 Confluent provides 120+ self-managed connectors and 70+ fully managed connectors.
 You can find the exhaustive list of connectors on [Confluent Hub](https://www.confluent.io/hub/) repository